1971 Astro-Bluebonnet Bowl

-The 1971 Astro-Bluebonnet Bowl was a college football bowl game that featured the Colorado Buffaloes and the Houston.
+The 1971 Astro-Bluebonnet Bowl was a college football bowl game that featured the Colorado Buffaloes and the Houston Cougars.

 Background

 Colorado finished third in the Big Eight Conference.
 This their fourth bowl game appearance in five seasons and their first Bluebonnet Bowl since 1967.
 As for the Cougars, this was their second Astro-Bluebonnet Bowl in three seasons.

 Game summary

 Robert Newhouse had 35 carries for 168 yards for Houston.
 Charlie Davis had 202 yards on 37 carries for Colorado.